November 10, 2015 | by Brian W Levine

 Navigating the choppy waters of Europe’s data protection requirements can be a daunting task for any global enterprise.
-The good news for Syncplicity customers is that it’s business as usual.
+The good news for Syncplicity by Axway customers is that it’s business as usual.
 Nothing has changed for our customers since the European Court of Justice (ECJ) invalidated the Safe Harbor framework.
-Syncplicity has always provided enterprises with policy-driven hybrid-cloud storage, allowing data to reside in any region of choice.
+Syncplicity by Axway has always provided enterprises with policy-driven hybrid-cloud storage, allowing data to reside in any region of choice.
 In fact, our flexible architecture allows global enterprises to conduct business based on their corporate requirements as well as government regulations.

 European Cloud Orchestration

-Syncplicity European Cloud Orchestration expands on our privacy and security advantages by ensuring that no personal information or file meta-data is stored or processed outside of the European Economic Area (EEA).
+Syncplicity by Axway European Cloud Orchestration expands on our privacy and security advantages by ensuring that no personal information or file meta-data is stored or processed outside of the European Economic Area (EEA).
 With this architectural enhancement, enterprises will be able to address data transfer concerns by ensuring that data created in Europe stays in Europe.

 European Cloud Storage

 Organizations already have the ability deploy on-premise storage in their region of choice.
 To further our commitment to global organizations, Syncplicity by Axway will now add a cloud storage option, managed by Syncplicity by Axway, in Europe.
 Administrators will be able to easily select the storage region , without additional configuration or set up.